 What is the latest guidance for wearing masks while on the Oxy campus?

-- Given the latest L.A.
-County guidance, cloth masks are no longer permitted indoors at the College.
-All community members, faculty, staff and students are required to wear surgical grade medical masks or higher quality.
+- All community members, faculty, staff and students are encouraged to wear surgical grade medical masks or higher quality.

 - While properly worn surgical masks and N95s are both acceptable, the N95s (as well as KN95 and KN94) provide a higher level of protection than the surgical grade medical masks.
 Emmons staff may require N95s or equivalent in some cases.
 In addition N95s may be required in some academic settings and work settings (e.g. when participants are in close proximity with others for long periods of time).

 - Individuals who want maximum protection for themselves should wear an N95 mask or equivalent.

 - Fit snugly against the sides of the face and not have any gaps

 - Be handled only by the ear loops, cords, or head straps (not by the surface of the mask)